mtimjones/7drl_2023_ideas/BorgRL.md

 | 8 | 88 |
 | 9 | 112 |
 | 10 | 140 |

+## Resources
+The currency of the game are 'resources' which are mined from planets, scavenged from enemy wrecks. or salvaged from recycled drones.
+These resources are used to heal drones (in the Borg), assimilate (hack) enemy drones, jump through the gate, or upgrade capabilities at academies.

+## Implants
+Implants can be randomly found in enemy wrecks.
+These increase the player stats (attack, armor, mining, scavenging).
+These should be rare (one every two or three levels).

 ## Development Plan
 - [X] Experiment with drone attribute balancing (monte carlo simulation). mc_combat.*